-For further guidance on End Product Contracts see NAP section 3.9
+For further guidance on End Product Contracts see NAP section 3.9 and/or talk to your UAM.

 3.10 Commercial Flights

 These operations are permitted with the following authorizations:

 - The operator has a current FAA Part 107 certificate. - The operator obtains a land use permit approved by the Line Officer. - The UAS program manager should be notified of all commercial UAS operations or end product contracts which utilize UAS.